Zunder 1500

-The Zunder, which means "spark" in German, was a passenger car produced by the Argentine company Industrias del Transporte Automotor between 1960 and 1963.
+The Zunder, which means "igniter" in German, was a passenger car produced by the Argentine company Industrias del Transporte Automotor between 1960 and 1963.

 History and description

 The Zunder 1500 was an attempt by Nelson José and Eligio Bongiovanni to take advantage of the growing demand for cheap and widely available means of transportation in Argentina.
 Owning a car factory in Córdoba, they set out to build their own unique car in 1960.
 Under the direction of engineer Emil Rufilius a small 2-door saloon was created, based around a Porsche-sourced drivetrain.
 This affiliation with Porsche was later used in an advertising campaign.